dnolan1993/battle-ship-game/README.md

 When both selections have been made the game will check to see if it's a hit or miss and the display whuch it is on the opponent board.

 ### Selection Outcome Display
+When the player has made a selection of where to strike the game will display "It's a miss!", "It's a hit!" or "Positioned already guessed!" for both the player and the opponent.